AnassTaher/data-wrangling/README.md

 ### 1.4.
 Check which sport is won the most by which age group -- Done

 ### 1.5.
-How has the average age of athletes changed over time, and what factors might have contributed to these trends?
+How has the average age of athletes changed over time, and what factors might have contributed to these trends? -- Done

 ## 2. Question 1, but for nationiality: In what ways do the nationalities of athletes contribute to the overall medal count, considering variations in team dynamics, training philosophies, and cultural approaches to sports performance?